-The second quarter of 2019 was a great quarter for me.
+The third quarter of 2019 was a great quarter for me.
 Not only did my blog make OVER 3X the amount it made in the second quarter, but I also got to take a 7-day vacation to California in September.

 I also happened to average over $1,000 a month net profit this quarter, which is mind-blowing to me.
 I was dreaming of this kind of income when I first started my blog.

 If you would have told me two years ago when I started my blog that I'd be going to Disneyland, Universal Studios, and Six Flags Magic Mountain during a 7-day California trip all from my blog and freelancing income, I'd have laughed.

 There's no way I would have even imagined taking any type of vacation, especially since my blog made absolutely $0 the first 6 months I was working on it.
 During those times I was saving every penny I had just to try to make this thing happen.

 Now don't get me wrong, I still have a long way to go in this blog journey, but things are definitely improving.
 Will Swift Salary continue to grow?
 I guess we'll just have to wait and find out.

 For now, check out my Q3 income report to see the new things I tried, a breakdown of my income and expenses, and more.
 Who knows, you might even learn something new!

 New Things I Tried in Q3